wp-plugins/hits-ie6-pngfix/readme.txt

 == Upgrade Notice ==

+= 3.5 =
+* Content over SSL fixed, further cleaning of code

 = 3.4 =
 * Removed custom Upgrade Text code, optimized performance

 == Changelog ==

+= 3.5 =
+* Split the admin page from main php file to clean up code
+* Fixed 3rd argument of add_options_page call into wordpress
+* Checks if it should deliver .js and .css in secured fashion
+* [Updated May 18, 2011]

 = 3.4 =
 * Removed custom Upgrade Text code.
 Will implement through readme